SQream/sqream_docs/installation_guides/installing_sqream_with_binary.rst

 If you have an HDFS environment, see :ref:`Configuring an HDFS Environment for the User sqream <hdfs>`.

+For more information about installing Studio on a stand-alone server, see :ref:`installing_studio_on_stand_alone_server`.

 Upgrading Your SQream Version
 -----------
 Upgrading your SQream version requires stopping all running services while you manually upgrade SQream.